Compulsive Sexual Behaviour

 There is an obvious feedback effect here, if someone finds themselves on a ‘signs of sex addiction’ list, it will stigmatise and make that person feel increasingly ashamed about what they are doing.

 My approach is primarily to empower you and:

 · Help identify the sexual behaviours that are wanted from those that are unwanted.

 · Show ways to self-soothe and cope with negative feelings about life: stress, anxiety, feeling low, feeling bored, feeling unfulfilled.

 · Explore your erotic mind, to find out who you actually are and I will not try to change your sexual nature.
 If you attempt to go to war with your own nature, it will not end well

-· Examine and understand your sexual urges and desires, and help you to stop using problematic solutions or strategies to meet perfectly healthy needs.
+· Examine and understand your sexual urges and desires, and help you to stop continue to use problematic strategies to meet perfectly healthy needs.

 · Provide tools and techniques to manage impulse control.